BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 A GenServer is a process like any other Elixir process and it can be used to keep state, execute code asynchronously and so on.
 The advantage of using a generic server process (GenServer) is that it will have a standard set of interface functions and include functionality for tracing and error reporting.
 It also fits into a supervision tree as this is what we did in `GameOfLife` module.

-Agent, on the other hand, is much simpler solution than GenServer.
+On the other hand, Agent is much simpler solution than GenServer.
 Agents are a simple abstraction around state.
 Often in Elixir there is a need to share or store state that must be accessed from different processes or by the same process at different points in time.
 The Agent module provides a basic server implementation that allows state to be retrieved and updated via a simple API.
 This is what we are going to do in `GameOfLife.GamePrinter` as we only need to keep time reference to our timer interval.